Explore Your Options

 Are you having difficulty in choosing a major?
 You’re not alone—many people aren’t sure what they should study or how to connect a major to their career goals.
 The following activities may help you find your path.

-Visit Career Services
+Visit the Career Development Center

-Come visit our office—in Kettler Hall, Room 109—where you can see a career counselor, take various career assessments to see which careers or majors fit you best, assess your interests and research opportunities using the online tool FOCUS, and use the Career Services library to research occupations and educational options.
+Come visit our office—in Kettler Hall, Room 109—where you can see a career counselor, take various career assessments to see which careers or majors fit you best, assess your interests and research opportunities using the online tool FOCUS, and use the Career Development Center library to research occupations and educational options.

 Attend the Annual Majors Fair